 Ditch the Online Survey

-The cornerstone of a brand investigation vested in positivity is that everyone in the community is heard.
+The cornerstone of research vested in positivity is that everyone in the community is heard.
 Not just presented with an option to give an opinion, as in filling out a survey or claiming the leadership’s door is always open, but actively and systematically seeking out each individual to offer the opportunity to be heard.
 The beauty in it is the way the questions are framed, and the simplicity of starting conversations with constituents with the same three questions:

 1. What is the most meaningful experience that you have had as a member of the administrative team/faculty/board/parent community at this school?
 This would be a time when you felt most connected and engaged.